malinlarsson/courses/annotation/2017/practical_session/ExerciseGeneBuilding.md

 ## Running Maker - Drosophila genome
 ### Getting the pre-computes

 Running Maker on a full genome, even of an invertebrate, can take a considerable amount of time - especially if only few processing cores are available.
-We have therefore generate the genome-wide raw computes prior to the course.
+We have therefore generated the genome-wide raw computes prior to the course.
 You can find the in the folder you have symlinked earlier under

 *annotation\_course/course\_material/data/dmel/chromosome_4/raw*

 Ab-initio guided or evidence-based

 Next, we will annotate the genome of the fruit fly _Drosophila melanogaster_.
-First without ab-initio predictions to guide the gene build, and afterwards with.
+First without ab-initio predictions to guide the gene build, and afterwards with ab-initio.
 Make sure you work with the sample data stored in the sub-folder '<b>chromosome_4</b>'.
 Even a small genome like Drosophila would take too long to run within the time we have for this course.

 [Running Maker without ab-initio predictions](ExcerciseMakerNoAbinit)